Pinus elliottii

 Disclaimer

-Pinus elliottii has been used traditionally as folk medicine for rheumatism, inflammation of the intestine, colds, gonorrhea and others through the consumption of the Turpentine present in the resin.
+Pinus elliottii has been used traditionally as folk medicine for rheumatism, inflammation of the intestine, colds, gonorrhea and other conditions through the consumption of the Turpentine present in the resin.

 Details